Randy Nauert: Death and legacy

 Randy Nauert died on February 7, 2019, of a heart attack.
-He endured prolonged suffering from his fire recovery efforts in the area that he lived in for over two months prior to his death.
+Prior to his death, he endured prolonged suffering for over two months after the Woolsey Fire (11/8/2018 – 11/21/2018) while working on his personal fire-recovery efforts in the area in which he lived for many years.
 Nauert helped many known and unknown artists and was connected in many aspects of the music business.
 Nauert is known as a caring person who helped others and cared for his family and friends.
-He was a living history book for the communities he lived in and the music he helped pioneer in the exploding pop culture scene in southern California.
-He adopted and raised many animals over his lifetime and educated others about their proper treatment.
+He was a living history book for the communities he lived in and the music he helped pioneer in the exploding pop culture scene in 1960s Southern California.
+He adopted and raised many animals over his lifetime and educated others about their proper treatment He often posted pictures of his animals on Facebook.